 Again, a missed month of payments here and there or a week’s absence won’t do the trick.
 This must be a prolonged, definite pattern.
 Cutting off parental rights is a serious, not to mention a permanent decision.
 The courts don’t take such rulings lightly, and you must prove it’s in the best interest of the children.

 Related Reading: How to Prepare for Your Initial Divorce Consultation

 Abandonment And Divorce Settlements

 Abandonment and similar issues don’t usually play into areas like division of property.
 Factors like financial need, child custody, the length of the marriage, future job prospects, and other considerations weigh heavier.
-But it does come into play in certain areas.
+But it does come into play in certain instances.

 Though on the surface the idea of abandonment appears straightforward, it often serves to further complicate matters in divorce.
 It has a number of impacts and influences on the process and further muddies the already cloudy legal waters.

 Related Reading: How to File for Divorce in Oregon